-William Henry Lewis (1829-1878) – Army officer who participated in both the Civil War and the Indian Wars.
-He was killed in the Battle of Punished Woman Fork, the last Indian battle in Kansas.
-Lewis was born in Alabama and when he grew up, attended and graduated from West Point.
+Lewis was born in Alabama in 1829, and when he grew up, he attended and graduated from West Point.
 He then joined the 1st Infantry at Fort Brady, Michigan.
 In 1850, he transferred to the 5th Infantry and served at various posts in Texas.
-In 1856-57, he took part in the Seminole Wars before becoming part of the Utah Expedition against the Mormons.
-In 1860 and 1861, he was engaged in the Navajo Wars before the War of the Rebellion began.
-In the Civil War, he was stationed at Forts Marcy and Union in New Mexico and took part in the Battle of Apache Canyon.
+In 1856-57, he took part in the Seminole Wars in Florida before becoming part of the Utah Expedition against the Mormons.
+In 1860 and 1861, he was engaged in the Navajo Wars before the Civil War began.
+During this time, he was stationed at Forts Marcy and Union in New Mexico and took part in the Battle of Apache Canyon.

 After the war, he became a major and commanded Fort Douglas in Utah Territory.
 In 1869-70, he was stationed at Fort Fred Steele in Wyoming.
 Afterward, he was assigned to the Plains posts of Camp Supply, Idaho, and Fort Dodge, Kansas.